Virus infections near 500,000 as health systems buckle

-MADRID (AP) — The number of coronavirus infections was set to top a half-million worldwide on Thursday as both Italy and the United States appeared poised to surpass China, where the pandemic began, and Spain’s death toll climbed to more than 4,000.
-Health care systems in Europe and New York buckled under the strain.
+MADRID (AP) — The number of coronavirus infections closed in on a half-million worldwide Thursday, with both Italy and the U.S. on track to surpass China, and a record-shattering 3.3 million Americans applied for unemployment benefits last week in a stark demonstration of the damage to the world’s biggest economy.

+Health care systems in Europe and New York buckled under the strain, with Spain’s death toll climbing to more than 4,000.

-Faced with the spread of the pandemic, the U.S. Senate passed a $2.2 trillion economic rescue package steering aid to businesses, workers and health care facilities.
-Millions of Americans hoped the measure, which is expected to be voted on in the House on Friday, would give them a lifeline as they lost jobs, income and child care due to lockdowns, travel restrictions and business closures.
+In the U.S., an unprecedented $2.2 trillion economic rescue package to help businesses, hospitals and ordinary Americans make it through the crisis cleared the Senate and is expected to be voted on in the House on Friday.

-At least 2.8 billion people are under severe travel restrictions.
+At least 2.8 billion people, or more than one-third of the Earth’s population, are under severe travel restrictions.
 But the head of the World Health Organization, Tedros Adhanom Ghebreyesus, scolded world leaders for wasting precious time in the fight against the virus that has already killed more than 22,000 people and infected over 480,000, thrown millions out of work and ravaged the world economy.

 “The time to act was actually more than a month ago or two months ago,” he said Wednesday. ”We squandered the first window of opportunity. … This is a second opportunity, which we should not squander and do everything to suppress and control this virus.”

+In the United States, where deaths passed 1,050 and at least 70,000 people were infected, the damage from the widespread economic shutdown was made plain when the number of people applying for unemployment benefits last week was more than four times the old record, set in 1982.

-In the United States, where virus deaths passed 1,050 and 70,000 people were infected, a political battle raged between those demanding urgent action for a long siege against the pandemic, like New York Gov. Andrew Cuomo, and President Donald Trump.
+A political battle, meanwhile, raged between those demanding urgent action for a long siege against the pandemic, like New York Gov. Andrew Cuomo, and President Donald Trump.

 Trump has expressed hope churches could return to normal by Easter on April 12, and grumbled that “our country wasn’t built to be shut down” — apparently concerned that the outbreak’s devastating effects on financial markets and employment will harm his re-election chances.
-Democrats say Trump is prioritizing the economy over the health and safety of Americans.
+Democrats say Trump is putting the economy ahead of the health and safety of Americans.

 “I’d like to say, let’s get back to work next Friday,” said Joe Biden, the front-runner for the Democratic presidential nomination. ”That’d be wonderful.
 But it can’t be arbitrary.”

-In Brazil, the country’s governors are defying President Jair Bolsonaro over his call to reopen schools and businesses, dismissing his argument that the “cure” of widespread shutdowns to contain the spread of the coronavirus is worse than the disease.

-Brazil’s Supreme Court upheld virus mitigation plans that had been challenged by Bolsonaro.
-As of Thursday, the country had more than 2,550 cases and 59 deaths.
+In Brazil, the country’s governors are defying President Jair Bolsonaro over his call to reopen schools and businesses, dismissing his argument that the “cure” of widespread shutdowns is worse than the disease.
+As of Thursday, the country had more than 2,500 cases and 59 deaths.

-New York has emerged as a global virus hotspot and Cuomo says infections are doubling nearly every few days.
-The city’s convention center is being turned into a temporary hospital and the state has hit 280 deaths, according to a count by Johns Hopkins University.
+New York has emerged as a virus hotspot.
+The city’s mammoth convention center is being turned into a hospital.
+The state recorded more than 350 deaths.

 Spain has become the country in Europe where the outbreak is spreading the fastest.
-On Thursday, the Health Ministry reported reported 8,578 new infections and 655 deaths, bringing the total cases to 56,188 and more than 4,000 fatalities — second only to Italy’s death toll of 7,503.
+On Thursday, the Health Ministry reported reported nearly 8,600 new infections and 655 deaths, bringing the total cases to over 56,00 and more than 4,000 fatalities — second only to Italy’s death toll of about 7,500.

-“We are collapsing,” said Lidia Perera, a nurse at Madrid’s Hospital de la Paz.
-“We need more workers.”

-Watching patients die alone is “killing all of us inside,” she said.
+Health Minister Salvador Illa sought to assure Spaniards that government measures to slow the virus were working, telling Parliament that the rises had been smaller than in previous days and “indicate a changing trend that brings us to think that we are entering a phase of stabilization.”

 In Italy, doctors and nurses begged the government to provide more masks, gloves and goggles and urged the public to understand how important onerous social distancing measures really are.
 Scientists say stopping just one person from getting the virus means scores of others will not become infected down the road.

+Germany has had a high number of infections at more than 39,000 people, but just 222 deaths — which has widely been attributed to early and aggressive testing, among other factors.

+On Thursday, Lothar Wieler, the head of Germany’s Robert Koch disease control center, said the country now has the ability to test 500,000 people a week, perhaps the greatest capacity in the world.

 European Union leaders were holding their third summit in three weeks on the virus to manage the havoc it is wreaking on their 27 economies.
-As the number of deaths in Europe soared past 12,000, Spain prolonged a state of emergency that will allow it to impose broader lockdowns while French President Emmanuel Macron launched “Operation Resilience,” a military-backed response to combat the pandemic.
+As the number of deaths in Europe soared past 12,000, Spain extended a state of emergency that will allow it to impose broader lockdowns, while French President Emmanuel Macron launched “Operation Resilience,” a military-backed response to the crisis.

-France began evacuating infected citizens from the northeastern hotspot of Alsace using a special high-speed train that its health minister called a “first in Europe.”
-About 20 patients were being taken from Strasbourg to hospitals in the Pays-de-la-Loire and other regions.
+France began evacuating infected citizens from the northeastern hotspot of Alsace using a special high-speed train.

-Britain ordered 10,000 ventilators to grapple with the COVID-19 crisis, working with engineers from Dyson.
+Britain ordered 10,000 ventilators, working with engineers from Dyson.
 The government wants to increase its supply of the breathing machines from 8,000 to 30,000.

 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.